-The revised Planning Policy Statement 3: Housing, asks local authorities to make more efficient and effective use of land.
-Paragraph 47 states that local authorities may wish to set out a range of densities across the plan area rather than one broad density range.
-Policy DC3 of the Chelmsford Core Strategy and Development Control Policies DPD seeks housing densities of 50 dwellings per hectare within the Borough's urban areas and 30 dwellings per hectare elsewhere.
+Policy DC3 of the Chelmsford Core Strategy and Development Control Policies DPD seeks housing densities of 50 dwellings per hectare within the Boroughs urban areas and 30 dwellings per hectare elsewhere.
 The following diagram acts as an indicator to determine the intensity of housing developments in Chelmsford Borough.

-In 2009/2010 47% of new residential developments in Chelmsford achieved a density of over 30 dwellings per hectare.
-The number of dwellings completed at a density of less than 30 dwellings per hectare has increased from 40% to 53% over the year.
+In 2010/2011 72% of new residential developments in Chelmsford achieved a density of over 30 dwellings per hectare.
+The number of dwellings completed at a density of less than 30 dwellings per hectare has decreased from 53% to 28% over the year.

-Figure 4 New Residential Densities 2009/2010
+Figure 4 New Residential Densities 2010/2011

-Chelmsford Borough Council will seek to grant planning permission for residential schemes that have a housing density greater than 30 dwellings per hectare
+In accordance with the adopted Core Strategy Chelmsford Borough Council will continue to seek to grant planning permission for residential schemes that have a housing density greater than 30 dwellings per hectare.